MICA (missile)

 On 11 June 2007, a MICA launched from a Rafale successfully demonstrated its over-the-shoulder capability by destroying a target behind the launch aircraft.
-The target was designated by another aircraft and coordinates were transmitted by Link 16.
+The target was designated by another aircraft and coordinates were transmitted via Link 16.

 Characteristics

 There are two MICA variants; MICA RF has an active radar homing seeker and MICA IR has an imaging infra-red homing seeker.
 Both seekers are designed to filter out counter-measures such as chaff and decoy flares.
 A thrust vector control unit fitted to the rocket motor increases the missile's agility.
 The missile is capable of lock-on after launch (LOAL) which means it is capable of engaging targets outside its seeker's at-launch acquisition range.
 Mounted on the Rafale, the MICA IR can provide IR imagery to the central data processing system, thus acting as an extra sensor.

 MICA can also be employed as a short-range surface-to-air missile.
 It is available in a ground-based version, VL MICA, fired from a truck-mounted box launcher, and a naval version, VL MICA-M, fired from a ship-fitted vertical launch system.
-On October 23, 2008, 15:30, at CELM, Biscarosse (Landes), a VL MICA missile successfully performed the last of its 14 test firings meaning it is now ready for mass production.
+On 23 October 2008, 15:30, at CELM, Biscarosse (Landes), a VL MICA missile successfully performed the last of its 14 test firings meaning it is now ready for mass production.
 The target drone was flying at low level, over the sea, 12 km away; despite this distance, MICA, equipped with an active radar seeker, locked on the target and shot it down.

 Corvettes too small to have the big and costly Aster missile system are the most likely customers for the VL MICA-M, which offers similar capability as the Aster 15 but without its booster and PIF-PAF vectorial control.

 While the VL MICA has an advertised range of 20 km, aerodynamic performance is significantly degraded at those ranges.
 From 0 to 7 km MICA has maneuverability of 50g, however by 12 km this is reduced to 30g as energy is lost.